Skip to content

 Piadina from Ravenna, Italy

-Piadina is an Italian flatbread sandwich that is popular in the Emilia Romagna region of Italy.
-Originally from the towns along the Adriatic Sea, these local sandwiches have spread their way throughout the region and are common in Bologna.
+Piadina is an Italian flatbread sandwich that is popular in the Emilia Romagna region of Italy, originally from towns along the Adriatic but now found all over, including in Bologna.

-Piadina is made from a simple dough of wheat flour, olive oil, and water which is then cooked on a hot griddle until it’s crispy and golden brown.
+The bread is made of wheat flour, olive oil, and water, and then cooked on a hot griddle until golden.

 Best Meat from Bologna

-As the name suggests, Prosciutto di Parma is not from Bologna, but you wouldn’t know that by the quantity of it consumed in the foodie city.
+As the name suggests, Prosciutto di Parma isn’t from Bologna, but you wouldn’t know that by the quantity of it consumed in the foodie city.

-We recommend eating Prosciutto di Parma plain, in a piadina or tigelle, and on pizza.
-It’s such a versatile meat and pairs well with a nice glass of Lambrusco wine.
+Try it plain, in a piadina or tigelle, or on pizza.
+It’s incredibly versatile and pairs perfectly with a glass of Lambrusco.

 Best Cheeses of Bologna

 Used in nearly every traditional bolognese food, cheese is an important staple of the region.
 It is the ingredient that tops a pasta, ties a sandwich together, or completes a pizza.
-Here are the cheeses of Emilia Romagna that you cannot miss.
+Here some cheeses you can’t miss in Bologna.

-Known as the king of cheese, you have not truly tasted Bologna until you have tried Parmigiano Reggiano.
+Known as the king of cheese, you haven’t truly tasted Bologna until you’ve tried Parmigiano Reggiano.

 Squacquerone cheese

-Squacquerone is the epitome of a hidden gem.
-It is the very definition of the phrase.
-Pronounced skwa-kweh-ROW-nay, this fresh cow’s milk cheese is everywhere in Bologna, yet I had never heard of it until my first visit there.
-Now, I crave it almost daily, but cannot find it outside of Bologna, much to my chagrin.
+Squacquerone (pronounced skwa kweh ROW nay) is the very definition of a hidden gem.
+This ultra fresh cow’s milk cheese is everywhere in Bologna, yet I hadn’t even heard of it before my first visit.
+Now, I crave it regularly and can’t find it outside the region, much to my disappointment.

 Just as Salame Rosa is the little brother to mortadella, Grana Padano is the little brother to Parmesan cheese.
 Granted DOP status in 1996, this ancient cheese was first created by Cistercian monks in the 12th century.

-While similar in flavor to Parmigiano Reggiano, Grana Padano is milder overall, mostly due to the fact it isn’t aged as long.
+You’ll find it all over Emilia-Romagna.
+Made from cow’s milk and aged between nine months and two years, Grana Padano has a similar flavor to Parmigiano Reggiano, but it’s a bit milder since it’s not aged as long.
 We recommend comparing the two cheeses side by side to see which you prefer.

 Best Desserts in Bologna